mus-format/musgen-go/README.md

 ```

 ## Streaming
-mesgen-go can also produce a streaming code:
+musgen-go can also produce a streaming code:
 ```go
 g, err := musgen.NewFileGenerator(basegen.Conf{
   Stream: true,
   // ...
 })
 ```
-In this case mus-stream-go library will be used.
+In this case mus-stream-go library will be used instead of mus-go.

 ## Imports
 In some cases import statement of the generated file can miss one or more